kubeflow/kfp-tekton/sdk/sa-and-rbac.md

 failed to get logs for task test-step : container step-test-step has failed  : [{"key":"StartedAt","value":"2020-04-15T22:32:50Z","resourceRef":{}}]
 ```

-In the above case, `tekton-pipelines` is using `default` serviceAccount which doesn't have `RBAC` setup, or the `RBAC` doesn't have enough permission for the pod to create resouce.
+In the above case, `tekton-pipelines` is using `default` ServiceAccount which doesn't have [RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) setup, or the `RBAC` doesn't have enough permission for the pod to create resouce.

 There are two ways to solve this.
 We list the details here.

 ## setup RBAC with default serviceAccount
+Create a ClusterRoleBinding with `cluster-admin` to the default service account.
+In this case, the default service account is `default` and we are deploying it to the `tekton-pipelines` namespace.

-Create `RBAC permission as below:
+Create `RBAC` permission as below:

 ```bash
 cat <<EOF |kubectl apply -f -